Wastwater

 Heading towards Wasdale Head provides better views of Scafell and Scafell Pike (the highest peak in England).
 From Greendale these mountains are almost hidden by the bulk of Illgill Head, but head on for a few hundred metres and there are better views of the mountains.
 After a little while there is a small secluded bay and nearby parking area.
 This provides access to a shingle beach area offering views across to the Scafells and also further along the lake towards Yewbarrow, Kirk Fell, Great Gable and Lingmell.

-Near to Wasdale Head there is a new car park, accessed across a small metal bridge.
-This provides opportunities for walks towards Scafell and Scafell Pike, along with the far shores of the lake.
-The bridge is narrow and so you need to be wary of traffic and may need to move out of the way for vehicles crossing the bridge, but standing at its middle you are provided with stunning views along Lingmell Beck towards Great Gable.
+The bridge to the new National Trust car park is narrow and so you need to be wary of traffic and may need to move out of the way for vehicles crossing the bridge, but standing at its middle you are provided with stunning views along Lingmell Beck towards Great Gable.

 Getting There: